alan-turing-institute/REG-handbook/content/docs/join_us/recruitment_FAQs.md

 - The opportunity to work and collaborate on cutting-edge data science projects with high-profile institutions, but with the benefits of working in a full-time position (better than a post-doc, better than many data science roles in industry).

+### What is a Research Computing Engineer?

+This role presents a new exciting opportunity to join the growing team of research computing experts at the Turing.
+The team assists the Turing community with designing, building, deploying, and maintaining research infrastructures, as well as providing service delivery and user support for the Institute’s research computing platforms.
+This is an opportunity for a technically-skilled professional with a good understanding of either cloud or high-performance computing (HPC), experience with both application and infrastructure, and an interest in facilitating and enhancing world-leading data science and AI research.
+You will build tools and automation to eliminate mundane operations and craft repeatable processes.
+As part of the team, you will also work with other research software engineers and data scientists on various projects and will participate in all phases of cloud / HPC development, from requirements-capture, definition, and design; to development, deployment, and maintenance; to performance tuning and monitoring.
+You are also expected to keep up-to-date with the latest cutting-edge developments, and/or make use of the UK’s most advanced computing facilities like Dawn, ARCHER 2, JADE 2, and Baskerville.

 ### What is the difference between a Junior and a Standard role?